Scholarships and Awards

 This scholarship is given each year to a full or part-time UALR student with an interest in gerontology or minority cultures.
 Preference will be given to junior and senior level students.
 Academic accomplishment and financial need are the primary considerations.

 Alpha Kappa Delta

 The sociology program sponsors memberships in Alpha Kappa Delta (International Sociology Honor Society).
 AKD was founded at the University of Southern California by Dr. Emory S. Bogardus in 1920 to promote the scientific study of society by providing a forum for students as faculty discussions.
 The society has grown into an international organization dedicated to promoting, facilitating and recognizing academic scholarship in sociology.
 The University of Arkansas at Little Rock Chapter (Delta) was founded in 1991.
-For more information contact Dr. David L. Briscoe, Chapter Representative, or Dr. Jeffrey E. Nash, Department Chair.
+For more information contact Dr. David L. Briscoe, Chapter Representative.